Ighton/mythic-bastionland/4. Places/Holdings/Aelyn's Gate.md

 A frontier castle, home to [[Lady Deryn, The Dusk Knight]].
 The central keep is adorned with a tall, dark spire.
 Within the walls sits a large open forum, considered sacred ground.
 Within the keep, a great hearth warms the great hall.
 Walls are adorned with scriptures from the [[Book of Divine Law]].

-Lady Deryn has long been involved in a rivalry with [[Prince Eurion]].
-One of her household recently died, tasting her drink.
-She suspects Eurion attempted to poison her.
+With Lady Deryn growing reclusive as she ages, her steward [[Sir Cadell]] has taken over in all  but name.
+With no heirs to her name, the title is likely to return to the Prince on her death.
 ## Relations
 **With [[Pembroke]]**: The two Knights have a strong bond, to the point where [[Sir Ceredig, The Gallows Knight|Sir Ceredig]]'s son sits on [[Lady Deryn, The Dusk Knight|Lady Deryn]]'s council.
 The alliance between the two families goes back many generations.